adityavvvn/Real-Time-Object-Detection-using-Deep-Learning/README.md

 ## **8. Conclusion**
 Deep learning-based **real-time object detection** is revolutionizing multiple industries, enabling **smart automation, security, healthcare, and robotics**.
 With advancements in **hardware acceleration and deep learning architectures**, object detection models continue to become **faster, more accurate, and more efficient**.

-Would you like help in implementing **YOLOv8 or Faster R-CNN in Python**? 🚀📸🎯